Red Enchilada Sauce: Another Kind of Red Sauce

 The Italians do not have the corner on red sauce.
 This Red Enchilada Sauce is a Mexican basic.
 You might think that enchilada sauce comes in a can – and it does – but it is actually easy to make at home and, with our recipe, you can make sure that it is low FODMAP compliant.

-This is the very same sauce that is featured in our Chicken Enchiladas, which are an Elimination Safe recipe .
+This is the very same sauce that is featured in our Chicken Enchiladas, which is an Elimination appropriate recipe.
 We consider this sauce a basic and keep some in the fridge for last minute Mexican inspired meals.
 You will never buy canned again!

 Make sure to follow ingredient list if you want to make this vegetarian.